-I would, therefore, hope that the readers of Peace and Conflict would take this article as a personal challenge to engage with UNESCO and other international agencies in a dialogue on this question of paramount importance.
+I would therefore hope that the readers of Peace and Conflict would take this paper as a personal challenge to engage with UNESCO and other international agencies in a dialogue on this question of paramount importance.

-In conclusion, let me quote Sigmund Freud (1933), who wrote to Albert Einstein in the course of a famous exchange of correspondence:

-These two factors-man's cultural disposition and a well-founded fear of the form that future wars will take-may serve to put an end to war. ...
-But by what ways or byways this will come about, we cannot guess. (pp. 56-57)

-Freud's words point up the great task that challenges us as we enter the 21st century-exploring and pursuing the ways and byways by which we may help to put an end to war.
+In conclusion, let me quote from Sigmund Freud, who wrote to Albert Einstein in the course of a famous exchange of correspondence: "these two factors - man's cultural disposition and a well-founded fear of the form that future wars will take - may serve to put an end to war...But by what ways or byways this will come about, we cannot guess."
+Freud's words point up the great task that challenges us as we enter the 21st century - exploring and pursuing the ways and byways by which we may help to put an end to war.